 You’ve come to Palm Springs to have an excellent time, relax, and spend a lot of time in the water.

 But, without a beautiful Instagram feed, were you even there at all?
 We’ve already found the most Instagrammable spots in the desert, so you can spend less time looking and more time slaying.
-Take out your selfie sticks and get started.

 How did 1100 Sierra Way’s bubblegum pink door become the city’s most photographed residential door?
 No one knows.
 But you can’t argue with the zeitgeist, mainly when it’s so darn attractive.